Gold Prices Increase By Rs 100 Per Tola - UrduPoint

 Gold Prices Increase By Rs 100 Per Tola

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Dec, 2021 ) :The price of 24 karat per tola gold witnessed an increase of Rs 100 and was sold at Rs 126,200 in the local market on Tuesday against its sale at Rs 126,100 the previous day.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Dec, 2021 ) :The price of 24 karat per tola gold witnessed an increase of Rs100 and was sold at Rs126,100 in the local market on Thursday against its sale at Rs 126,000 the previous day.

 The price of per tola and ten gram silver remained constant at Rs 1460 and Rs 1251.71 respectively.

-The price of gold in international market witnessed increase of $ 12 and wastraded at $1817 against its sale at $1805, the Jewellers Group reported.
+The price of gold in international market witnessed increase of $07 and was traded at $1803 against its sale at $1796, the Jewellers Group reported.